GeorgeSapkin/hyperstickler/README.md

 ### `feedback_url`

 - URL to provide feedback to.
+If empty, no feedback text will be added to either console log or comment.
 - Default: HyperStickler repository.

 ### `guideline_url`